 12.6.9.C.01.
-ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:3572]
+Control System Classifications(s): All Classifications; Compliance: Must [CID:3572]

 Agencies MUST attempt to sanitise video screens with minor burn-in or image persistence by displaying a solid white image on the screen for an extended period of time.
-If burn-in cannot be corrected the screen MUST be processed through a destruction facility.
+If burn-in cannot be corrected the screen MUST be processed through an approved destruction facility.

-12.6.10.
 LCD/LED, plasma and non-CRT monitor types